-Materials make up an average of about 50% of contract costs (\$3.5 billion over the study period, or 33% of project costs).
+Materials make up an average of about 50% of construction contract costs (\$3.5 billion over the study period).
 While there is no database of specific material prices by state, some states maintain a Construction Cost Index (CCI) that tracks selected standard bid items over time.
 The CCI provides a point of comparison for construction cost growth; however, there are limitations: